Introduction to personal tutoring

 The workshop consists of 2 x two and a half-hour sessions plus approximately one hour of pre-session work and 30 mins of post-session work.
 You will be required to attend both face-to-face sessions.

 Who should attend?

-Designed for staff who are (or will soon be) personal tutors, this workshop helps participants to prepare themselves for this important role and engages them with information to equip them to support and develop their tutees.
+Designed for staff who are (or will soon be) personal tutors, this workshop helps participants to equip themselves for this important role and engages them with information and techniques to support and develop their tutees.
 There are opportunities for participants to discuss issues of particular interest or concern.
 To allow you to develop and apply new approaches to everyday practice, this workshop consists of 2 x two and a half-hour sessions, plus approximately one hour of pre-session work and one hour of between session work.
 You should attend both sessions.

 Please note that this workshop is provided in the context of Imperial College practice and policy.
 For this reason we normally only accept Imperial staff or NHS staff who act as personal tutors to Imperial students.